Close Menu

 Image of , Roofing, on Homedecortoday.

 When it’s time to replace or repair your roof, it’s tempting to cut costs on materials, but low-quality options can lead to problems sooner than expected.
-Higher-end materials come with warranties that affirm their durability and performance.
+Premium materials often include solid warranties—proof they’re built to last and perform when weather hits.
 Slate or metal roofs may have higher upfront costs, but their longevity can result in savings over time.

 Look into the specific needs of your home when selecting materials.
 Local climate and weather patterns should influence your decision.
-In areas prone to heavy rain or snow, choose materials designed to handle these conditions.
+In areas prone to heavy rain or snow, choose materials designed to handle these conditions—and add Ice and Water Shield underlayment at eaves and valleys for an extra barrier against wind-driven rain.
 Consult with a local roofing expert who can provide insight into which types of materials best suit your home.
 Their expertise will help you select the right option that balances affordability and long-term protection against leaks.

 Brian Gibson